-- Identity checks

-- Professional qualification checks
+- Identity checks. - Professional qualification checks.

-- Checks that the applicant has the right to work within the UK
+- Checks that the applicant has the right to work within the UK.

-- Barred Lists Checks
+- Barred Lists Checks.

-- Section 128
+- Section 128.

-- Prohibition List
+- Prohibition List.

-- CRB Enhanced Disclosure/DBS Check
+- Enhanced Disclosure/DBS Check.

-- Further overseas record checks where appropriate
+- Further overseas record checks where appropriate.

-- · Gaps in employment checked
+- Gaps in employment checked.

-- Prohibition from teaching check
+- Prohibition from teaching check.

-The Principal organises, oversees and is responsible for the upkeep of the Single Central Register.
+The HR Department is responsible for the upkeep of the Single Central Register.